angusbean/weather-check/README.md

 - errors: cant find file - crash, bad data, just retrun error and continue
 - make sure no logic in handlers or routes
 - replace fmt prints of errors with log, currently not using logs
+- break out logic from handlers to separate files

 - then authetication